-(2) A description of the sanction; and
+(2) A description of any sanctions to be imposed; and

 (3) The requirements for the licensee's submission of a plan of correction to the licensing agency.

 C. Corrective Action Plans.

 (1) Within 10 days of receipt of a deficiency notice under §B of this regulation, the licensee shall submit a corrective action plan to the licensing agency for approval.